microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 Your team's assistance is needed to implement this new event-driven FHIR ecosystem to build-out the following scenarios:
 1. Ingest and process patient record in HL7 FHIR or legacy formats from EHR systems into a common FHIR-based standard format and persist them into a FHIR Compliant store.
-2. Generate FHIR CRUD (create, read, update or delete) events push whenever FHIR CRUD operations take palce in FHIR for post-processing.
+2. Generate FHIR CRUD (create, read, update or delete) events whenever FHIR CRUD operations take palce in FHIR for post-processing.
-3. Securely connect and read FHIR patient data from FHIR server using a JavaScript web app.
+3. Securely connect and read FHIR patient data from FHIR server in a JavaScript web app.
-4. Explore a patient's medical records and encounters through a FHIR Patient Dashboard and SMART on FHIR apps via FHIR interfaces.
+4. Explore a patient's medical records and encounters in FHIR Patient Dashboard and SMART on FHIR apps via FHIR interfaces.
 5. Improve patient search user experience by adding a patient lookup function in JavaScript app.

 ## Challenges